Editorial Standards

 Can a foreign person claim a lower withholding rate on W-8BEN?

 Yes, if the person is a resident of a country that has a tax treaty with the United States and the treaty provides a reduced rate for the type of income being paid.
 Part II of W-8BEN is used to claim treaty benefits.
-A U.S. ITIN is typically required for the withholding agent to apply the reduced treaty rate.
+A U.S. TIN is required only in specific situations identified in the form instructions; for many treaty claims a valid Foreign TIN on Line 6a is sufficient.

 What is the difference between W-8BEN and W-8BEN-E?